 Report and Recommendations

 Committee members will include faculty, staff, alumni, and student representatives from each current law school class.
-To ensure substantial student input, the Diversity Committee will include student representatives from each current law school class (including a representative from the student Multicultural Law Society).
+To ensure substantial student input, the Committee will include student representatives from each current law school class (including a representative from the student Multicultural Law Society).
 Student members will serve a term of one-year and will be selected through an application process.
 The alumni representatives serve a one-year term and will be selected through an application process.
 The membership list may be modified at any time at the discretion of the Dean.

 The Task Force will work through consensus.
 All members of the Task Force, including the Dean or a dean designate as an ex officio member, are voting members.
 Where consensus is not possible, a vote of the majority of the membership will be sufficient to include a recommendation in the report.
 One or more minority reports may be included in the final report.

 Meetings will occur monthly at times and places designated by the Chairs.